tschubb/check_horizonview/README.md

 v1.2 - The perfdata string now includes pools with zero sessions

 v1.3 - Change perfdata delimiter to a space

+v1.4 - Corrected 'critical' output typo in the provisioning error check and add new check to monitor for disabled pools

 ## Contribute/Feature Requests